Complete Guide

 How long does SEO take to show results?

-Most websites see meaningful improvements within 3 to 6 months of implementing technical fixes and publishing quality content.
-Highly competitive niches can take 12 months or more.
-Technical fixes like correcting meta tags and structured data can sometimes improve visibility within weeks.
+Most sites see meaningful improvements within 3 to 6 months of fixing technical issues and publishing solid content.
+Very competitive niches can take 12 months or more.
+But technical fixes — correcting meta tags and structured data — can sometimes move the needle within weeks.

 What's the difference between on-page SEO and technical SEO?

-On-page SEO refers to the content and copy on your pages — keywords, headings, and the words you write.
-Technical SEO refers to the underlying code and configuration — things like sitemaps, structured data, canonical tags, and page speed.
+On-page SEO is about the content on your pages — keywords, headings, the words you write.
+Technical SEO is the underlying code and configuration — sitemaps, structured data, canonical tags, page speed.
 Both matter.
-You can't rank with great content if technical issues prevent Google from crawling your site.
+Great content won't rank if technical problems stop Google from crawling your site in the first place.

 Does my website really need structured data?

-While structured data isn't required for ranking, it can significantly improve your click-through rates by unlocking rich results in Google Search.
-FAQ schema, product schema with ratings, and article schema with author bylines all generate more visually prominent search listings.
+It's not required for ranking, but it can meaningfully boost your click-through rates by unlocking rich results in Google.
+FAQ schema, product schema with ratings, and article schema with author bylines all produce more visually prominent listings — and more prominent listings get more clicks.

 How does SeekON.ai check my SEO?

-SeekON.ai fetches your page the same way a search engine crawler would, then analyzes the raw HTML for each of the 8 SEO signals above.
-The free audit gives you a scored overview; the Pro Audit provides a prioritized action plan with specific fixes for every issue found.
+SeekON.ai fetches your page the same way a search engine crawler would, then analyzes the raw HTML against each of the 8 SEO signals above.
+The free audit gives you a scored overview.
+The Pro Audit gives you a prioritized action plan with specific fixes for every issue found.

 Can I fix SEO issues myself, or do I need a developer?

-Many SEO fixes — meta tags, alt text, heading structure — can be made directly in your CMS (WordPress, Webflow, Shopify, etc.) without touching code.
-Structured data and canonical tags typically require some technical knowledge, though most CMS platforms have plugins that simplify the process.
+A lot of SEO fixes — meta tags, alt text, heading structure — you can handle yourself in your CMS (WordPress, Webflow, Shopify, etc.) without touching code.
+Structured data and canonical tags usually need some technical knowledge, but most CMS platforms have plugins that make it straightforward.

 See How Your Site Scores